Ryo Shigaki: FC Osaka

 In December 2022, Shigaki was named as FC Osaka manager for the 2023 J3 League season – their first season in the J.League.
 It was another difficult start for Shigaki and his new club, finding themselves 19th in the table after the fifth match week, however they greatly improved as the season continued and were in second place in the league at the end of match week 26.
 FC Osaka finished the season in 11th place, with Shigaki having won 14 of his 38 games in charge.

 Renofa Yamaguchi

 Shigaki had impressed in his first full season as manager, and in December 2023, just before FC Osaka's final league game of the season, he was announced as manager of J2 League club Renofa Yamaguchi for the 2024 season.

 Shigaki also had a positive start with Renofa Yamaguchi, with the club pushing for play-off places until losing momentum in the latter stages of the season and eventually finishing in 11th place.
 This was a much improved position from their 20th-place finish in the previous season.
 The second season with the club proved to be more difficult and with Renofa finding themselves in the relegation zone with only three wins from twenty games, Shigaki was dismissed as manager of the club in June 2025.

+Júbilo Iwata

+At the end of the 2025 season, it was announced that Shigaki would take over as manager of the club, having been their top team coach since September 2025.
+In April 2026, after only 11 games and 2 wins in the J2/J3 100 Year Vision League, Shigaki was sacked by the club and replaced by Fumitake Miura.